Artesonraju/allalin/README.md

 ## Usage

-Allalin only works on browsers supporting the fetch API and flexbox.
+Allalin only works on browsers supporting the fetch API and grid layout (including minmax).

 Download and extract the allalin.zip archive.
 Open index.html in a browser to see the default presentation.